 “Promoted the expression of several growth factors that are responsible for hair growth, including fibroblast growth factors (FGF)-7, (FGF)-2, insulin-like growth factor (IGF)-1, and vascular endothelial growth factor (VEGF).”

 — A 2013 study from Iran concluded that topical application of a 0.75% adenosine solution had the same effect as Minoxidil 5% in terms of hair growth.
-According to patient feedback, adenosine was superior to Minoxidil in the treatment of androgenetic alopecia (AGA).
+According to patient feedback, the former was superior to Minoxidil in the treatment of androgenetic alopecia (AGA).
 It prevented further hair loss faster, and stimulated superior hair growth.